magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_maintaining-the-standard.md

 Consider the teaching which says ‘Bhikkhu: one who seeks alms.’
 If we define it this way our practice takes on one form – a very coarse one.
-If we understand this word the way the Buddha defined it, as one who sees the danger of this is much more profound.
+If we understand this word the way the Buddha defined it, as one who sees the danger of saṃsāra, this is much more profound.

 One who sees the danger of saṃsāra is one who sees the faults, the liability of this world.
 In this world there is so much danger, but most